-If you have fewer than 10 employees you can use HMRC-recognised free payroll software to report PAYE information online in real time (RTI), but this may not help with Workplace Pensions.
+If you have fewer than 10 employees, you can use HMRC-recognised free payroll software to report PAYE information online in RTI, but this may not help with Workplace Pensions.
 Larger businesses or those looking for additional functionality will need to use paid-for software that’s recognised by HMRC.
 To get the most out of your payroll software, choose a system like QuickBooks that can support:

 QUICK TIP: Make sure the software you choose offers a step-by-step guide to getting set up and offers good support if you’re unsure about anything.

 QuickBooks offers a choice of secure payroll accounting solutions.
-QuickBooks Online Payroll supports smaller, simple payrolls.
-For more advanced payrolls, QuickBooks are soon launching QuickBooks Online Advanced Payroll - you can register your interest, and find out more about it here.
+QuickBooks Online Payroll supports smaller, simple payrolls. .

 Prices start from £4 per month + £1 per paid employee per month.